 Other industries include:

 • Wholesale trade: Partners and vendors who speak a different language need to have their needs met and understood in their primary language.
-If the company’s representative speaks the same language as that particular vendor or partner, negotiations and contracts will be settled a more efficient and precise manner.
+If the company’s representative speaks the same language as that particular vendor or partner, negotiations and contracts will be settled in a more efficient and precise manner.

 • Travel & Tourism: Travel agents and coordinators must be able to fulfill the requests of their clients and help them to make the necessary travel arrangements when considering traveling to another country or even within the same country.
 Tourism organizations have to publish materials that speak to a vast array of cultures.
 Speaking a second language enables better communication between clients and allows them to feel like you can truly understand them.

-• Finance: In an article posted within the Harvard Business Review, the author of the article stated, “For example, when in a meeting a Brit says slowly and thoughtfully, “Very interesting”, he likely means “I don’t like it.”
+• Finance: In an article posted in the Harvard Business Review, the author of the article stated, “For example, when in a meeting a Brit says slowly and thoughtfully, “Very interesting”, he likely means “I don’t like it.”
 If a Dutch businessman is present, he will understand the Brit’s communique as “We’re impressed.”
 These culture-specific expressions can be misunderstood and cost potential deals and business negotiations.
 Being aware of culture-specific colloquialisms and expressions is always seen as an addition to employees, especially if you have foreign language experience or experience abroad.

 With these facts in mind, there are significant benefits to understanding and speaking a second language.
 It fosters greater intercultural communication and shows that graduates possessing knowledge of a second language are better attuned to an increasingly globalized workforce.
 Breaking the language barrier only helps rather than hinders career growth and success.